 Installing LED light strips around the house has become increasingly popular in recent years, and so Philips Hue’s smart LED light strips – the Hue Lightstrip range – was always fairly inevitable.

-They can be installed a range of places, although the most common areas around the home are:
+They can be installed in a range of places, although the most common areas around the home are:

 - Behind the TV, to create some great mood lighting effects.
 You may be able to sync the lightstrips to whatever’s playing on your TV too (using HueSync), but this can vary depending on the lightstrip model and how you play content on your TV.